powellgenomicslab/SingleCell_Prediction/README.md

-# Isoform_Identification_scRNA-seq
+# Single cell prediction

-This repo is for identifying RNA isoforms at a single cell level across different cell types
+This repo is for predicting cells using gene expression features

+# Authors

+- Jose Alquicira Hernandez